Lab Members

 Email: pcmlee (at) ucdavis.edu

-Gregory Mellos, M.S.
+Gregory Mellos, Ph.D.
 Student

 Gregory Mellos is a Target Fabrication Engineer at Lawrence Livermore National Laboratory (LLNL) where he currently works on developing and characterizing high precision complex mechanical designs.
 These designs must maintain high levels of accuracy and must remain in spec when subjected to extreme cryogenic conditions.
 Greg has joined the DynaaTECC lab as a MS student in order to grow his skills in computational modeling.
 Currently his research is looking into applying new finite element formulations techniques on unsteady and compressible Navier–Stokes problems, focusing on cavity flows.